kroshu/kuka_drivers/doc/wiki/Home.md

 **Scenario 4:**
 The async thread receives robot state 0.5 ms after `read` is triggered.
 Main-thread `update` starts 0.5 ms after the state is received on the async thread.
 One packet is 0.5 ms late.
-Issue: due to the late packet, `update` is executed for the second time before this `write`.
-In the next cycle, no `update` is executed before `write`, causing a robot jerk.
+Issue: the late packet causes an extra `update` execution before `write`.
+Consequently, one set of commands produced by `update` is never transmitted via `write`.
+In the subsequent cycle, `write` sends stale data without an intervening `update`, potentially causing a robot jerk.
+(For example, in case of a simple motion with constant velocity interpolated, the first tick will produce double velocity, while the second a cycle with 0 velocity)
 ![alt text](resources/dual_arm_timing/scenario4.png)
 Solution: if `update` has not yet been called since last `write`, delay current `write` with a maximum of 1 ms. This is implemented using the internal interface `interpolation_count`